 So, in short;

-Not a mugshot of a poor little kid being arrested for nibbling pears but just a fun or experimental photo taken by uncle (very likely not father, as is often claimed) Alphonse.
+Not a mugshot of a poor little kid being arrested for nibbling pears but just a fun or experimental photo taken by uncle (not father, as is often claimed) Alphonse.

 Picture(s) found online, used for (re-)educational purposes only.